 These Veal Piccata Baked Meatballs are full of classic Italian flavors and hearty deliciousness!
-The meatballs are baked until they’re plump and tender, then folded into a buttery lemon pan sauce that hugs them like a cozy winter sweater.
+This meatball recipe is baked until they’re plump and tender, then folded into a buttery lemon pan sauce that hugs them like a cozy winter sweater.

 Serve them over your favorite pasta, keep them low-carb/keto with some zucchini noodles, or enjoy them straight from the pan as a tasty appetizer.